DAKT Investors Have Opportunity to Lead Daktronics, Inc. Securities Fraud Lawsuit

 LOS ANGELES, Feb.
-6, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Daktronics, Inc. ("Daktronics" or the "Company") (NASDAQ: DAKT).
+13, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Daktronics, Inc. ("Daktronics" or the "Company") (NASDAQ: DAKT).

 Class Period: March 10, 2022 – December 6, 2022